-Maya Ramagopal, MD, a specialist in pediatric sleep medicine at the Robert Wood Johnson Medical Group at Rutgers University, says, “Teens think they can make do with an energy drink to get them through the day.
-If they don’t have much time between wake-up time and school, they should have a smoothie rather than a Red Bull.
+“Teens think they can make do with an energy drink to get them through the day,” says Maya Ramagopal, MD, a specialist in pediatric sleep medicine at the Robert Wood Johnson Medical Group at Rutgers University.
+“If they don’t have much time between wake-up time and school, they should have a smoothie rather than a Red Bull.
 Energy drinks make [teens] jittery.”
 Make sure your teen has a breakfast that’s high in fiber and protein, like oatmeal made with milk or yogurt with fruit.

 Where students sit in the classroom has a lot to do with academic performance, experts say.
 Sitting up front encourages participation.
 Kids in the front row “are the students I see,” says Kathleen Mullan Harris, James Haar Distinguished Professor in the Sociology Department at the University of North Carolina-Chapel Hill. “[I] make eye contact with them, and they tend to ask more questions.”

-Teens will also likely be more engaged in the classroom once they forge bonds with peers.
+Successful high school students will also likely be more engaged in the classroom once they forge bonds with peers.
 “Teens tend to make friends with [those] they’re in class with,” says Mullan Harris.
 “If that’s where their friendships are formed, it’ll promote academic achievement.
 They might study together [or] talk about how they’re going to get a project done by a certain deadline, which reinforces responsibility.”

 Whether it’s sports, the school play or marching band, after-school activities improve the quality of a teenager’s life.
 Successful students have a tendency to spend their time out of school in extracurricular activities—athletic, artistic and vocational alike—according to the Association for Supervision and Curriculum Development.
 Extracurriculars decrease dropout rates and strengthen a student’s connection to her school.